GenZmeY/video2d-2x/NOTES.md

 ...
 ```

 I should note that in the case of VFR there is more than just frame time.
-There are two parameters: pts and dts
+There are two parameters: pts and dts (and they may not match).
 * pts is the presentation time stamp, that is, how the frames should be displayed.
 * dts is a decoding time stamp, that is, in what order the frames should be decoded.
 And apparently the frames are stored in dts order, which complicates things for me.